moccalotto/kaos/_brainstorms/ever-dungeon.md

 area of the Dungeon is exposed.
 This is most likely due to the magical and chaotic nature of the Dungeon.

+When erecting walls and buildings, special care must be taken to make the foundations of the building adhere to the bedrock.
+This is usually done with a kind of glue made from slime- and tar monsters from the Dungeon.

 ## Resources